The Survivors: These Trump officials have weathered controversies from the start – and are still here

 Kellyanne Conway, a longtime Republican operative, became Trump’s campaign manager in August 2016 amid a campaign shakeup just months before the general election.
 And she’s been with Trump since, joining the White House as a counselor to the president when he took office.
 She has been assigned a wide portfolio of duties – serving as a frequent on-air surrogate while also leading the White House’s anti-opioids effort.

-But there’s been some hiccups too: A government watchdog this year determined that she violated the Hatch Act, the federal law that limits political activities of federal employees, through her television appearances and tweets.
+But there have been some hiccups too: A government watchdog this year determined that she violated the Hatch Act, the federal law that limits political activities of federal employees, through her television appearances and tweets.
 And then there’s the issue of her husband, George Conway, who has embraced his role as a vocal Trump critic – creating awkwardness as her boss has publicly slammed her husband as "a total whack job".
 Still, she’s shown no sign of leaving any time soon.

 Stephen Miller